-I have been told that when Churchill arrived late for a meeting with the Queen, expressing his regret by saying, “My sincere apologies madam, I started too late.”
+I have been told that Churchill arrived late for a meeting with HM The Queen, expressing his regret by saying, “My sincere apologies Madam, I started too late.”
 But I haven’t found any reference to this.
-Can you help? —A.P.-H., England
+Can you help? —A.P.H., England

-The only problem here is that he would not have addressed the Prince of Wales as “Sire” but rather as “Sir” or “Your Royal Highness.”
-Taylor wrote an illuminating book with many unique insights, but his lack of footnotes makes tracking his quotations difficult.
-But Churchill himself confirmed this incident…
+The only problem here is that he would not likely have addressed the Prince of Wales as “Sire” but rather as “Sir” or “Your Royal Highness.”
+Robert Lewis Taylor wrote an illuminating book with many unique insights, interviewing people who knew Churchill as far back as the Boer War.
+But his lack of footnotes makes tracking his quotations difficult.

-Churchill never quite succeeded in curing himself of this habit.
+Churchill never quite succeeded in curing himself.
 As his wife and chief critic once remarked: “Winston is a sporting man.
 He always likes to give the train a chance to get away.”

 See Churchill By Himself for more quotes on Churchill’s personal habits.